Codeplain-ai/plain2code_client/README.md

 To run the plain2code client, you need Python 3.11 or a later version.

-### Claude API Key
+### Anthropic API Key

+For now you need to bring your own Anthropic API key to use Codeplain API.
+If you don't have Anthropic API key, you can create a free developer account at [console.anthropic.com](https://console.anthropic.com/).
+To experiment with Codeplain you need to top up your Anthropic account with $5-10.

-For now you need to bring your own LLM (Anthropic Claude) API key to use Codeplain API.
-Please contact Codeplain.ai support at support@codeplain.ai to have the hash of your Anthropic Claude API key added to the list of authorized API keys.
+With Anthropic API Key ready, please contact Codeplain.ai support at support@codeplain.ai to have the hash of your Anthropic API key added to the list of authorized API keys.

 To have the hash generated use the following command: